cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 <HighlightBox type=”info”>

 When an account signs a message, it in effect signs an array of bytes.
 This array of bytes is the result of a serialization from the message itself, therefore this conversion needs to be deterministic for the signature to be verifiable at a later date.
-This is why you define a canonical representation of the message, typically with the parameters ordered alphabetically.
+This is why you define a canonical bytes representation of the message, typically with the parameters ordered alphabetically.

 </HighlightBox>